Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 Walker Farm

-To kick off our Sunday morning, we took a relaxing drive down the Brattleboro backroads all the way to Walker Farm.
+We took a relaxing drive down the Brattleboro backroads to Walker Farm to kick off our Sunday morning.

-A lot of the locals we spoke with boasted about this farm, so we needed to check it out for ourselves.
-Vermonters are very in love with farming and farmers, and the same was true here in Brattleboro.
-Farmers are local heros here!
+Vermonters are very in love with farming and farmers; the same was true here in Brattleboro.
+Farmers are local heroes here!

 At the center of the farm is a greenhouse overflowing with refreshing flowers and colorful plant pots.